menandmice/micetro_docs/guides/user-manual/external_auth.rst

   :width: 60%
   :align: center

-You can enable the Single Sign-on so that Active Directory users do not have to authenticate when logging in through the Management Console or the Command Line Interface.
+You can enable the Single Sign-on so that Active Directory users do not have to authenticate when logging in through the Management Console.

 To enable Active Directory Single Sign-on, do the following: